|

 there again.
 But I kept having this yearning

-my first impression of its colour was that
+impression of its colour was that it was

 characteristic of an almost still water.
 The